 Regional Opportunity Index

 In mid-2015, the Commission began to update its Land Use and Resource Management Plan (LURMP), which contains policies for preserving the land uses and resources of the Primary Zone.
 In addition to studying Land Use changes since the LURMP was first adopted in 1995, the Commission wanted to understand the current socio-economic conditions of the Delta.
 To that end, the Commission worked with the UC Davis Center for Regional Change, which has developed the Regional Opportunity Index (ROI), a sophisticated methodology for understanding and analyzing patterns of socio-economic opportunity in California.
-The Delta report was presented to the Commission at the November 2015 meeting – both the full report (PDF) and the presentation (PDF) are available here.
+The Delta report was presented to the Commission at the November 2015 meeting – both the full report (PDF) and the presentation slides (PDF) are available here.